FreeBSDTaiwan/portscamp/README.md

 PortsCamp
 ==============

-This is a community event where FreeBSD commiters help people to understand what are ports and how to package new software to submit it as a new port.
+This is a community event where [FreeBSD][freebsd] commiters help people to understand what are ports and how to package new software to submit it as a new port.

 The Basic idea
 ------------------